State and Local Policy Database

 EV Transit Bus Goal

-Last Updated: November 2021
+Last Updated: September 2023

 Freight System EfficiencyList All

-Last Updated: November 2021
+Last Updated: September 2023

-Score: 5 out of 15 points
+Score: 14 out of 40 points

-Energy & Water Utilities Summary List All
+Community Energy Infrastructure Summary List All

 NV Energy, an investor-owned utility (IOU), is the primary electric utility serving Las Vegas.
 Southwest Gas, an IOU, is Las Vegas’s primary natural gas utility.
 The State of Nevada has established requirements for energy efficiency programs provided by the state's investor-owned electric utilities, as well as integrated resource planning.
-To learn more about the state requirements for electric and gas efficiency, please visit the Nevada page of the State Database
+To learn more about the state requirements for electric and gas efficiency, please visit the Nevada page of the State Database.

 Las Vegas Valley Water District and Southern Nevada Water Authority (SNWA) provide drinking water services to residents of Las Vegas.
 The City of Las Vegas Water Pollution Control Facilities is the municipal utility which provides wastewater treatment services and the Clark County Regional Flood Control District is responsible for stormwater management services.

-Last Updated: July 2021
+Last Updated: September 2023

 Electricity and Natural Gas Efficiency SavingsList All